The Path Of A Purposeful Performer (Part II)

 3 | Book a 1:1 coaching session right now

-You can book a 60-minute coaching session with me (although the Pro above option provides access to 1:1 coaching with me at a 70% discount).
+You can book a 60-minute coaching session with me (although the Pro option above provides access to 1:1 coaching with me at a 70% discount).